anantanurag/axi_cores/README.md

 After resolving the errors related to vectored vs scaler, duplicate declaration inside module and outside, now one last piece of silly error, I need to give each FSM state a valid binary value.
 After one single Google search, I found that I require to use localparam.
 And then my file is compilation error free.

 I wrote a basic user_saxil_device.v file for implementing the device module on top of which the axi slave reader sits.
 Nothing complex so far, just returns a random rdata value for any address.
 Obviously I will either need to modify this file for slave writer or create a new device solely for write.

+Now I need to write a top module to connect SAXIL and SAXIL_DEVICE.

+The top module connecting SAXIL and Slave Read Device is compile error free.